delvelabs/hammertime/docs/heuristics.md

-# How to use a heuristic
+# Getting Started With Heuristics

 To use a single heuristic: